 The data reports that are generated are reviewed by the laboratory director and signed.
 They are then given to the GBRA/UGRA Project Manager for verification.
-If an anomaly or error is found the report is marked and returned to the laboratory for review, verification and correction, if necessary.
+If an anomaly or error is found, the report is marked and returned to the laboratory for review, verification and correction, if necessary.
+If a correction is made, a supplemental laboratory report is created.
 These reports may or may not be kept in paper form since the reports can be regenerated from the lab database at any time.
 If kept, the paper form is kept for a minimum of one year and then sent for scanning into the ITRAX records management system.

 The laboratory database is housed on the laboratory computer and is backed up on the network server nightly.
-The GBRA back-up copy of the network server files is made every Monday and that copy is stored off-site at a protected location.
+The GBRA back-up copy of the network server files is made every Friday and that copy is stored off-site at a protected location.
 The UGRA back-up copies of the network server files are stored on -site.
 The network administrator is responsible for the servers and back up generation.